 Cook the eggs (Can be done one day before):

-Bring the eggs out about 15 minutes before cooking to let them come close to room temperature.
+- Bring the eggs out about 5 minutes before cooking to let them come close to room temperature.
 Bring a medium pot of water to a boil.
 When the water is rolling boil, use a spoon to gently lower the eggs to the boiling water.
-Lower the heat a bit, but make sure the water is still simmering rapidly.
-Set timer to 6 minutes 50 seconds
+Lower the heat a bit, but make sure the water is still simmering gently.
+Set timer to 7 minutes